 - a.
 Converting a structure from seasonal to full-time occupancy; - b.
-Increasing the load on the existing septic system; - c.
-Commencing any additions to the structure; replacement, expansion or relocation of the structure; and/or - d.
-Increasing the number of bedrooms in an existing structure; - e.
-Adding an Accessory Dwelling Unit.
+Increasing the load on the existing septic system;

-Percolation tests and test pits must be witnessed by the Town Health Officer or another authorized agent of the Town of Washington and requires prior notice.
+c.
+Commencing any additions to the structure; replacement, expansion or relocation of the structure; and/or authorized agent of the Town of Washington and requires prior notice.
 All other rules and procedures governing test pits and percolation tests prescribed by the New Hampshire Department of Environmental Services in New Hampshire Administrative Rules Chapter Env-Wq 1000 for individual effluent disposal systems shall apply.